 Associated Governments of NW Colorado Can challenge PUC Coal to Natural Gas Ruling

-The Colorado Supreme Court yesterday announced its decision giving the Associated Governments of Northwest Colorado (AGNC) a green light to proceed with its claims against the Colorado Public Utilities Commission (PUC).
+This morning, the Colorado Supreme Court announced its decision giving the Associated Governments of Northwest Colorado (AGNC) a green light to proceed with its claims against the Colorado Public Utilities Commission (PUC).
 AGNC is an association of northwestern Colorado counties and municipalities which includes Mesa, Garfield, Rio Blanco, Moffat and Routt Counties.
 The AGNC region boasts some of Colorado’s most abundant natural resources.

 In 2011, AGNC filed suit against the PUC, asking a District Court in Routt County to invalidate the PUC’s approval of Public Service Company of Colorado’s (PSCo) requested plan to switch from continuing to use low cost coal to building new high cost natural gas power plants.
 AGNC’s case is based on several legal defects in the PUC’s proceedings-including that the PUC ignored the plan’s massive costs to Colorado’s economy and to northwest Colorado and because two of the three PUC commissioners should have recused themselves from the PUC’s process.